 From Table 5.2.4.6-2, we can see the impact of phase noise to MPR value is about 1dB.
 And for DFT-s-OFDM, we can see about 0.5dB benefit when introducing the PTRS correction.
 But for CP-OFDM, there is no the benefit when introducing PTRS correction.

+R4-2315437 simulation results for PC1 using modified IQ image

+Based on above simulation parameters with modified IQ image -36dB, we simulated different configurations:

+PC1 200MHz and 400MHz with PN and no PTRS for 29GHz.

+And the EVM budget is shown in Table 5.2.4.6-3: